akoidan/hotkey-hub/README.md

 ### Certificates (Requied)
 The client server app both use [mutual TLS authentication](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/).
 Generates them based on [Certificates](https://github.com/akoidan/http-remote-pc-control?tab=readme-ov-file#certificates) section.
-You need to copy from the client:
+You need to copy generated files from it:
  - `./gencert/client/key.pem`
  - `./gencert/client/cert.pem`
  - `./gencert/client/ca-cert.pem`
-To `./certs` directory where app.exe is.
+To `./certs` directory where hotkey-hub.exe is.

 **If client and server certificates are different you'll get an exception on startup that server is unable to connnect to the client**